From Loops to Pipelines: Designing Declarative Data Flows in JavaScript

 .flat()

-Breaking pipelines into named steps can restore clarity:
+Breaking them into named steps restores clarity:

 const enabledItems = data